|Path to Royalty|

 - 20 Rank: King/Queen

 - 22 Sabotage

 - 25 Titles

 "The Mysterious Trader" is a function of the game, like the puzzles, that appears randomly every 36 - 72 hours, offers something for a high price (roughly 2 acres current cost).
 The Trader will tell what was awarded only AFTER payment is received.
 The full process takes a few months with a few months warning of his impending arrival.
 All but one of his offerings are better than break even.
 Each kingdom is visited separately by the Trader at differing times.
-More details about the Trader and his bonuses are listed here.
+More details about the Trader and his bonuses are listed on the Mysterious Trader page.